sectigo/CTLogs-AcceptedRoots/crt/dodo/README.md

 It also accepts some roots that are no longer trusted or are not yet trusted.
 We will update this log's list of accepted roots from time to time in accordance with this policy.

-We welcome and will consider Pull Requests to add other roots.
+We welcome and will consider [Pull Requests to add other roots](/CONTRIBUTING.md) to this log.